 The 3rd party accepts funds collected by the Municipality for vernal pools impacts.
-The Third Party maintains a separate account for these funds and uses them only for vernal pools conservation based on the Maine VP Conservation Criteria.
+The 3rd Party maintains a separate account for these funds and uses them only for conservation based on the Maine VPCC (Appendix 2a).

 3. Identification of Conservation Targets and Conservation Actions